iceener/spotify-streamable-mcp-server/README.md

 Author: [overment](https://x.com/_overment)

+> [!WARNING]
+> This warning applies only to the HTTP transport and OAuth wrapper included for convenience.
+They are intended for personal/local use and are not production‑hardened.
+>
+> The MCP tools and schemas themselves are implemented with strong validation, slim outputs, clear error handling, and other best practices.
+>
+> If you plan to deploy remotely, harden the OAuth/HTTP layer: proper token validation, secure storage, TLS termination, strict CORS/origin checks, rate limiting, audit logging, and compliance with Spotify's terms.

 ## Motivation

 At first glance, a "Spotify MCP" may seem unnecessary—pressing play or skipping a song is often faster by hand.
 It becomes genuinely useful when you don't know the exact title (e.g., "soundtrack from [movie title]"), when you want to "create and play a playlist that matches my mood", or when you're using voice.
 This MCP lets an LLM handle the fuzzy intent → search → selection → control loop, and it returns clear confirmations of what happened.
 It works well with voice interfaces and can be connected to agents/workflows for smart‑home automations.